 If you can be flexible about train times use the National Rail Enquiries Cheapest Fare Finder search tool, to land a bargain fare.
 Tick the boxes marked "All Day" in the extreme right of the tool to get the absolute bottom dollar available fare, otherwise you can spend hours trying to match up specific times and specific prices.

-National Express Coaches operates buses between Victoria Coach Station in London and Exeter Bus and Coach Station.
+National Express Coaches operate buses between Victoria Coach Station in London and Exeter Bus and Coach Station.
 Coaches leave London about every two hours and take between four and five hours for the trip.
-You can buy the tickets online at the National Express website..
+You can buy the tickets online at the National Express website.

 UK Travel Tip Coaches are the cheapest way to travel around the UK.
 But because of all the promotional fares offered, the cost of a coach trip can be a little tricky to predict before you actually log on to buy your tickets.
 Add to that the fact that fares are given as singles, or one-way tickets.
 The best way to find the cheapest fare is to let the coach company do it for you with their Online Fare Finder.
 Be prepared to be flexible about the time and day you travel to get the best deals.